-\\Only the units that will need to be leased following renovations are considered in this table
+^{}Only the units that will need to be leased following renovations are considered in this table

-\\\ Section 8 contract rents
+^{} Section 8 contract rents

-The capture rate is very low for the eight rent-assisted units that will need to be rented following renovations at 1.1%.
-This capture rate indicates that sufficient support exists for the renovated subject units.
+The capture rates by bedroom type are low for the seven rent-assisted units that will need to be rented following renovations at 2.2% for studios and 0.7% for the one-bedroom units.
+These capture rates are indicators that sufficient support exists for the subject units.